MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Remarks

-This type can be used to get the distance, in terms of number of elements, between two elements in a span.
+This type represents the number of elements between two elements in a span.

 ### Example